 Aquatic plants need many types of nutrients, including nitrogen and phosphorus, for growth.
 However, increased levels of nutrients can encourage excessive plant growth, particularly of pest plant species, and can also lead to algal blooms.
 High levels of nutrients in the water most often come from agricultural runoff and urban wastewater.

 At the end of the monitoring season, lakes are given a TLI grade from ultra-microtrophic (very low nutrient levels) to hypertrophic (saturated) depending on their nutrient levels.
-The maps below show the TLI grades for the lakes that form the LWQMN.
+The graph shows the TLI grades for the lakes that form the LWQMN.
 For more information, go to www.nrc.govt.nz/lakedata